Think you know who represents you? – Test yourself.

 Question for Mr. Flynn?
 Reach him here.

-Question for Ms. Polk?
+Question for Ms. Dorsey?
 Email her here.

 Wow, that was a lot of words.
 These maps are not easy to describe so hopefully, this was useful and we can all accurately identify what ward we are in and who our representative is.